Pulkit-Khandelwal/medical-mldg-seg/README.md

 PyTorch code for the MICCAI 2020 paper [Domain Generalizer: A Few-shot Meta Learning Framework for Domain Generalization in Medical Imaging]() to be presented at [Domain Adaptation and Representation Transfer (DART) 2020](https://sites.google.com/view/dart2020).

+Authors: Pulkit Khandelwal and Paul A. Yushkevich.
+Affiliations:
+  - Department of Bioengineering, University of Pennsylvania, Philadelphia, PA, United States
+  - Penn Image Computing and Science Laboratory, Department of Radiology,

 ![medical-mldg-seg](mldg_seg.png)